The capital city of Costa Rica is located on a plateau at 1200 m elevation, surrounded by mountains and valleys.

 As long as you bear in mind the economic situation and machismo in San Jose, and practice common sense, you will remain safe while in the city.

 - Visas - The necessity for a visa to Costa Rica depends on your nationality and the best way to inform yourself is to visit sites that will explain everything in relation to the documentation that is obligatory.

 - Currency - The colon is the official currency in Costa Rica and you need to exchange your money in the exchange offices unless you have U.S. dollars which are accepted.
 You can also use your credit cards in major cities.

 - Weather - Costa Rica has a tropical climate and only two seasons: summer, which lasts from December to April and the rainy season from May to November.
 There are regions where it constantly rains.
 Due to the elevation of San Jose, it can be a bit chilly at night.

 - Airports - There are two international airports in Costa Rica, both of which can be used when coming to San Jose.
 The Juan Santamaría International Airport 23 km away from the center of San José and The Daniel Oduber Quirós International Airport, the second busiest international airport in the country.

 - Travel Insurance - Each journey can pass without any instance of trouble, but there are cases when accidents can ruin it.
-That is why it is always better to have a travel insurance which will make you feel relaxed and protected while in other country.
+That is why it is always better to have travel insurance which will make you feel relaxed and protected while in other countries.
 If you are interested in adventures, bear in mind that it also needs to include the coverage of medical problems in cases of incidents during those activities, which standard insurance policies do not comprise.

 San Jose Weather Averages (Temperatures)